Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

 for a hyper-parameter $\D t$.
-We forgo the regularization term $\L_n \norm{\hat \xi_\BB^-}_0$ in \cref{eq:objective} and replace it with weight-decay during training.
-We use a fully-connected linear layer for the dynamics $\psi$ in \cref{eq:objective_detail} for all experiments.

-\cref{s:app:focal_loss} discusses why the focal loss helps predict events.
-First, we show that when the scene is described by non-overlapping surfaces, it is necessary to reweigh the binary cross-entropy loss using $\a$ to prevent trivial features which predict $\hat e(s,u) = 0$ for all $s, u$.
-This necessity stems from the inherent stochasticity and sparsity of events.
-Second, we show that minimizing the focal loss with a non-zero value of the parameter $\g$ leads to a maximum-entropy predictor for $\hat e(s,u)$ subject to predicting events $e(s, u)$.
-This regularization is important because it prevents $\ff$ from overfitting to noisy event data.
+The regularization term $\L_n\ \norm{\hat \xi_\BB^-}_0$ in Eqn.~\ref{eq:objective} is replaced with weight-decay.
+We use a fully-connected linear layer for the dynamics $\psi$ in Eqn.~\ref{eq:objective_detail} for all experiments.
+Sec.~\ref{s:app:focal_loss} elaborates upon the focal loss.
+We show that when the scene is described by non-overlapping surfaces, it is necessary to reweigh the loss using $\a$ to prevent trivial features, e.g., which predict $\hat e(s,u) = 0$ for all $s, u$.
+We also show that minimizing the focal loss with a non-zero $\g$ corresponds to entropy regularization of $\hat e(s,u)$.
+This is important to prevent overfitting to noisy event data.